Theo-Marshall/SHIFTR-Hardware/README.md

 Currently these are: 0.75 0.87 0.99 1.11 1.23 1.38 1.53 1.68 1.86 2.04 2.22 2.40 2.61 2.82 3.03 3.24 3.49 3.74 3.99 4.24 4.54 4.84 5.14 5.49

 As the Zwift Cog has 14 teeth and a standard chainring 34 teeth the default ratio in SHIFTR is defined at 2.4286 which roughly matches Zwift Gear 12.
 This ratio is the base for all further gear calculations.
+Of course the chainring and sprocket teeth can be set in the device configuration and these values will then be used for the default ratio.

 Based on this ratio and the selected ratio from Zwift (e.g. 1.23 ~ "Gear 5") the ratio that will later be applied to the trainer's force will be calculated: